 There’s also a way to make sure she releases an egg right when you want her to.
 This involves giving her another kind of medicine.
 Think of it as a way to make sure everything goes as planned.

-When you know the best time to breed, have your vet take care of the breeding, whether it’s the natural way or using artificial insemination.
-If the vet notices any fluid in her uterus, it might mean there’s a problem that needs looking into.
+When you know the best time to breed, have your vet take care of the breeding through natural or artificial insemination.
+If the vet notices any fluid in her uterus, it might mean a problem needs looking into.

 Read: The Most Expensive Quarter Horse